COVID-19 UPDATES

 Step 2: Being Receptive To New Ways Of Serving.

-Next Step is doing everything we can do to find ways to keep all participants and partnering community members safe.
-This means being flexible to new ways of doing things, which may entail and are not necessarily limited to the following changes:
+Next Step is doing everything it can do to find ways to keep all participants and partnering community members safe.
+This means being receptive to new ways of doing things, which may entail and are not necessarily limited to the following changes:

 - Working within a smaller work crew, which in turn enables us to have plenty of extra space to keep a safe distance.